MelanieLinares/portfolio-new/site/content/post/ncdot-voma.md

 <div class="first">

   ## Identifying ways to optimize a legacy internal DMV process digitally
-  The NCDOT on behalf on the NCDMV assigned a team to work directly with the ignition interlock team.
+  The NCDOT on behalf on the NCDMV assigned a team to work directly with the Ignition Interlock Program team.
 This team would be responsible of not only leading the developmental changes, but integrating the new application into the existing system.
   <br>
   The new system would need to still support the legacy system and its user's needs.
 This included browser support, SharePoint frontend hosting, and matching UI.